CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

   metadata:
     name: falcon-operator
   spec:
-    channel: certified-0.8
+    channel: certified-1.0
-    name: falcon-operator-rhmp
+    name: falcon-operator
-    source: redhat-marketplace
+    source: certified-operators
     sourceNamespace: openshift-marketplace
   EOF
   ```
-  Replace the `channel` in the above spec to the desired deployment channel e.g. `alpha`, `certified-X` (where X is the version), or `stable`, etc. An [example subscription of the official Red Hat Marketplace certified operator is available](redhat-subscription.yaml) to use and modify as appropriate for your cluster.
+  Replace the `channel` in the above spec to the desired deployment channel e.g. `certified-X` (where X is the version), or `stable`, etc. An [example subscription of the official Red Hat certified operator is available](redhat-subscription.yaml) to use and modify as appropriate for your cluster.
 If a specific operator version is desired, add `startingCSV` with the desired operator version e.g. `startingCSV: falcon-operator.v0.1.2`.

 #### Deploy the operator